 Erase, Load and Software-Reset results in automatic erasure of unprotected areas of the Flash, loading of a hexfile and a subsequent software-reset that executes the contents of the Flash memory.

-Return to the main FlashTools menu to run an example program as described in the next section.
+Return to the main FlashTools menu to run an example program.

 2.3.2.1 "Hello"